Edupurpose/FlexiMall/README.md

 # FlexiMall
-This repository contains the files for Android application for the project FlexiMall.
+This repository contains files for the Android application.